RoryStaehelin/RLGYG/README.md

 # RLGYG
-This is a small python script which makes sure Gif Your Game is only running while Rocket League is open
+This is a small python script which makes sure Gif Your Game is only running while Rocket League is open (Conserving valuable CPU performance in other games / regular desktop use)

 If you want to have this script run on windows startup, follow these steps: